Giles Strangways (1528–1562): Marriage and progeny

-He married Joan Wadham (1533-1603), a daughter of John Wadham (died 1578) of Merryfield, Ilton, Somerset and Edge, Branscombe, Devon, and a sister and co-heiress of Nicholas Wadham (1531–1609), also educated at Corpus Christi College, Oxford, and co-founder with his wife Dorothy Wadham of Wadham College, Oxford.
+He married Joan Wadham (1533–1603), a daughter of John Wadham (died 1578) of Merryfield, Ilton, Somerset and Edge, Branscombe, Devon, and a sister and co-heiress of Nicholas Wadham (1531–1609), also educated at Corpus Christi College, Oxford, and co-founder with his wife Dorothy Wadham of Wadham College, Oxford.
 Sometime after 1545 he and Joan re-built the tudor period Melbury House.
 Joan later married Sir John Young MP, of The Great House, Bristol, and her effigy is included in her monument to herself and both husbands in Bristol Cathedral with the following inscription:

 "Here lyes the bodies of Sir John Young knight and Dame Joan his wyfe.
 By him she yssued Robert, Jane and Margaret.
 She was fyreste marryed to Sir Gyles Straingwayes knight by whome shee had yssue John, Edward, George, Nicholas, Ann and Elizabeth.
-She was daughter to John Wadham esquire and she departed this mortall lyfe the 14th June 1603 aged 70 yeeres".
+She was daughter to John Wadham esquire and she departed this mortall lyfe 14 June 1603 aged 70 yeeres".

 She was in later life a defendant in the Case of the Swans.
 By Joan he had four sons and two daughters: